 - You need to be able to debug work in a multiplayer scenario using editor tools.

-Currently, Unity does not offer any workflow that covers all of these requirements.
-(See our roadmap here)
+Unity doesn't offer any workflow that covers all these requirements.
+(Check out the roadmap)

-There will always be a need to validate work in the target distribution format (that is, on platform) and the way to do it's by creating Player Builds.
+There will always be a need to validate work in the target distribution format (on platform) and the way to do it's by creating Player Builds.

-Player builds don't meet the quick iteration and easy debuggability using editor tools requirement.
-As such the current recommended workflow for local iteration is ParrelSync.
+Player builds don't meet the iteration and debugging requirements for using Editor tools.
+As such, the current recommended workflow for local iteration is ParrelSync.

-This approach is great when we need to verify work on the target platform or with a wider group of testers.
+This approach works well when to verify work on the target platform or with a wider group of testers.

 First step is to build an executable.

-Then the build can be shared among the testers.
+Then you can share the build can among the testers.

 Local iteration using Player Builds

-Once the build has completed you can launch several instances of the built executable to both host and join a game.
+After the build completes, you can launch several instances of the built executable to both host and join a game.

 Mac users: to run multiple instances of the same app, you need to use the command line.

-Though functional, we find this approach to be somewhat slow for the purposes of local iteration.
-Head on to the ParrelSync section for our suggested workflow for local iteration.
+Though functional, this approach can be somewhat slow for the purposes of local iteration.
+Head on to the ParrelSync section for the suggested workflow for local iteration.

 ParrelSync is an open-source Unity Editor extension that allows users to test multiplayer gameplay without building the project by having another Unity Editor window opened and mirror the changes from the original project.

 ParallelSync is not supported by Unity.
-Please see the repositor for more information and troubleshooting information
+Refer to the repository for more information and troubleshooting information